-- Money Works – A two part programme for 16-25 year olds not in education, employment or training.
+- Money Works – A survival money management programme for 16-25 year olds not in education, employment or training.
 Our sessions explore survival money management, including budgeting, living independently, banking and borrowing.
+Virtual version also available.

-- Money Twist P3/4/5/6 – A series of primary school based sessions for 7-11 year olds focusing on forging positive money habits such as saving and delaying spending gratification.
+- Money Twist P3/4/P5/6 – A series of primary school based sessions for 7-11 year olds focusing on forging positive money habits such as saving and delaying spending gratification.

-- Money Twist S4/5/6 – These programmes cover practical and relevant everyday financial matters including budgeting, needs vs wants, careers, tax, banking, interest, and savings.
+- Money Twist S4/S5/6 – These programmes cover practical and relevant everyday financial matters including budgeting, needs vs wants, careers, tax, banking, interest, and savings.